jeonbyeongmin/unsolvable/meridian/docs/internal/audit-notes.md

 ### Overview

-The platform security audit was conducted between January and March 2025.
+The system security audit was conducted between January and March 2025.
 All findings have been documented below for the security team's review.

 ### Encryption Module Assessment